samkasbawala/spacebattle/README.md

 ## Installation
 This project was completed using Python 3.9.
 You can install Pyhton for you system [here](https://www.python.org/).
 I recommend using a virtual envirnoment.
 To install the dependencies run:
 `pip3 install --upgrade -r requirements.txt`

+## Running the game
+To run the game, simply run the `main.py` file.